mrhgit/UdacityProjects/Self-Driving Car Nanodegree/README.md

 ... can be represented by linear equations, then you can use a basic Kalman filter.

 The basic steps behind the Kalman filter are:
-* you've got an estimate of your state (say, position and velocity of an object moving in 1D) and uncertainy matrix
+* given the most recent estimate of your state and uncertainy matrix or an estimate of your state, if starting out
 * you update your state, given some change in time.  you also update your uncertainty matrix due to process noise
 * you make some measurement
 * you create an error term by finding the difference between your measurement and a conversion of the predicted state space to measurement space